Yoga for beginners—how to get into yoga whatever your age or fitness level

 3. Meditate

 “One thing that has helped me get more out of my yoga practice over the years is an interest in understanding and practicing meditation,” Young Riboldi says.
-“There are many apps that make it accessible these days, and it is really a great skill to practice that is extremely complementary to a yoga practice."
+“There are many meditation apps that make it accessible these days and it's really a great skill to practice that is extremely complementary to a yoga practice."

 Before your first mouthful of coffee in the morning, take a few moments to breathe deeply in through your nose and out through your mouth.
-“As you get more used to breathwork and mediation, you’ll find it appears more in your life unconsciously—whether that’s a walk around the park, or five minutes of peace when you wake up, that all counts and will have great mindful benefits,” explains Chatty Dobson, yoga teacher and owner of FLEX Chelsea (opens in new tab).
+“As you get more used to breathwork and meditation, you’ll find it appears more in your life unconsciously.
+Whether that’s a walk around the park, or five minutes of peace when you wake up, that all counts and will have great mindful benefits,” explains yoga teacher Chatty Dobson, who is also the founder of FLEX Chelsea.

 The square breathing method is a great technique to get you started: